 These are some of the worst crowdfunding campaigns the internet has to offer, featuring everything from stupid GoFundMe campaigns like the one to find out the truth about #deflategate, to a Kickstarter fan project to break up Ciara and Russell Wilson.
 While some of these dumb things on GoFundMe might actually resonate with some people (like the one to help a lady buy a hedgehog), others are just plain wacky.

 At the very least, these crowdfunding attempts will help you feel better about your own life.
 Vote up the best of the worst dumb GoFundMe campaigns ever to hit the web!

 The Fund To Prove The Earth Is Flat

-Despite the overwhelming amount of scientific evidence to the contrary, rapper B.o.B. is convinced the Earth is flat.
-He's so certain, in fact, that he launched a GoFundMe campaign in September 2017.
+Despite the overwhelming amount of scientific evidence to the contrary, rapper B.o.B. is thoroughly convinced that the Earth is flat.
+He is so certain, in fact, that he launched a GoFundMe campaign in September 2017.

 The Hat Fund That's Actually Pretty GoodOkay, we admit it.
 This one's awesome.

-The Fund To Send A Woman Around The World For Spiritual Healing
+The Fund To Send A Woman Around The World For 'Spiritual Healing'

 Traveling the world sounds like an amazing opportunity.
 And the chance to travel the world on someone else's dime?
 Even better.

-This woman - only identified as Rebecca G. - is asking people to help her pay for a $10,000 round-the-world trip so she can advance in her "spiritual journey."
+Rebecca G. is asking people to help her pay for a $10,000 round-the-world trip, all so she can advance in her "spiritual journey."

 Sure.
-She promises that as she travels she will help others realize their own spiritual journey all while living out her dream.
-How she plans to help others is unclear.
+She promises that as she travels she will help others realize their own spiritual journey, all while living out her dream.
+How she plans to help others is unclear, though.
 What we do know is that she plans to write a book about it.
 Yay?